josleecshl/cyverse_workshop_tutorias/cyverse_importing_data.md

 ### Configure iCommands

-In a terminal window, enter the following to initialize iCommands and your Data Store connection: iinit
+In a terminal window, enter the following to initialize iCommands and your Data Store connection.

-1. Initialize iCommands using the following command
+1. Initialize iCommands using the `iinit`command

-    $ iinit
 2. You will then be asked to setup your account and will need to enter the following information

 |Prompt|Entry|